MetaWatchOpenProjects/MetaWatch-Gen2/Docs/rmp.md

 * 0 - Gen1's three-row UI
 * 1 - Gen2's four-quad UI

-**One Row:**
+**One Row:** valid only for SPP.

 * 0 - the Payload contains two display rows of data.
-Only works for SPP.
 * 1 - the Payload contains only one display row of data (12 bytes).

 **Payloads:** the payload definition is different from Gen1 UI and Gen2 UI.